 Another reason to visit Sarajevo in May is because of the May music festivities.
 A yearly event in which the oldest musical university in Sarajevo is showcasing its highlights.
 If you are more into films there is also the Viva film festival.
 A documentary film festival with the purpose to promote interreligious dialogue, ecotourism and protecting the environment.

 With the surrounding mountains, Sarajevo has lots of opportunities for eco-tourism and hiking.
 May is the start of the hiking season and a great time when the alpine meadows are in bloom.
 The easiest way to reach the mountains from Sarajevo is to take the cable car to Mount Trebevic.

 Sarajevo is one of the most multicultural cities in Europe.
-The scenic old town brings you right back to the Ottoman times.
-But there is also the impressive Austrio-Hungarian architecture and interesting museums about the cities past.
-With so many things to do in Sarajevo its a great city to visit in Europe at any time of the year, but May is one of the best months.
+The scenic old town brings you right back to Ottoman times.
+But there is also the impressive Austrio-Hungarian architecture and interesting museums about the city’s past.
+With so many things to do in Sarajevo it’s a great city to visit in Europe at any time of the year, but May is one of the best months.

 Wherever visitors turn they will see amazing architecture including Saint Saviour’s Cathedral and City Hall.
 They also shouldn’t miss out on Sint-Janshuis Mill, a windmill that overlooks the city.
 With so much to see and do, a guided tour is a good idea and worth the investment.
 You’ll uncover so many secrets about this charming, unforgettable, fairytale city.

 Where to stay during a Spring holiday in Bruges:

 Where is warm in May Europe?
 Greece is one of the best warm European countries in May to visit!
 Rhodes in May, is the perfect time to visit.
 Long days of sunshine, virtually no rain, a balmy average temperature of 20 degrees Celsius and a high of 24 make this the ideal Spring destination.